Mbed-TLS/mbedtls-docs/kb/how-to/rewrite-branch-for-coding-style.md

 python3 ~/Downloads/mbedtls-rewrite-branch-style
 ```

 If all goes well, you have successfully migrated `mywork`.
-You can force-push it to your work of Mbed TLS (`git push --force-with-lease origin mywork`).
+You can force-push it to your fork of Mbed TLS (`git push --force-with-lease origin mywork`).

 A backup of the old branch is available under the name `old-code-style/mywork`.